samuelmtimbo/unit/README.md

 2. Open a pull request explaining the problem and solution;
 3. Iterate over it to make sure the change is positive and aligned with Unit's design and vision.

+Everyone interacting in Unit and its sub-projects' codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [Unit code of conduct](CODE_OF_CONDUCT.md).

-The Unit project has nearly infinite space for creative freedom, invention, and intimacy, which is what motivated it.
+The Unit project has nearly infinite space for creative freedom, invention, and intimacy, which is what has motivated it from the start.

 ## Backlog